-Justin Verlander did not wait long to grab hold of the frontrunner spot in the American League Cy Young race this season, and thus far he’s done nothing to relinquish it.
+(Audacy) Astros ace Justin Verlander didn't wait long to grab hold of the frontrunner spot in the American League Cy Young race this season, and he has done nothing to relinquish it as we're into mid-August.

-But with the stretch run ramping up, Dylan Cease is making a compelling case for himself.
+But with the stretch run ramping up, White Sox ace Dylan Cease is making a compelling case for himself.

-Cease has had an impressive year wire-to-wire.
-He’s 12-5 with a 1.96 ERA, boasting the highest strikeouts per nine (12.171).
-He’s allowed more than two earned runs in just three starts this season, and is now seeing increased attention as he puts together a streak of 14 straight games allowing one run or fewer, which dates back to May 29.
+Cease has had an impressive season, as he's 12-5 with a 1.96 ERA, which ranks second in all of MLB just behind Verlander's 1.85 ERA.
+Cease also leads MLB with 12.2 strikeouts per nine innings.
+He has allowed more than two earned runs in just three starts this season and is now getting increased attention as he has put together a streak of 14 straight games allowing one earned run or fewer, which dates back to May 29.

-Suffice it to say then that there will be plenty of intrigue at Guaranteed Rate Field on Tuesday night when the Cease takes the mound opposite Verlander.
+Suffice it to say then, there will be plenty of intrigue at Guaranteed Rate Field on Tuesday evening when Cease takes the mound opposite Verlander as the White Sox and Astros square off.
 The result might not have much sway in the voting later this season, but it will showcase the two top candidates for the award.

 “They’ve been the two best pitchers in the league," Heyman said.
 "I think Verlander is in the lead, I don’t want to say anybody is guaranteed to do anything – I’ll say (Aaron) Judge is the MVP, I don’t think that can go away – but I think the Cy Young race is somewhat close right now.